andrewbaxter/genemichaels/readme.md

 ## Configuration

+The configuration file is optional with (I think) sane defaults if not provided.
+A default config file named `.genemichaels.json` in the same directory as `Cargo.toml` or the current directory if not in a project will be used.

 The config contains parameters that tweak the formatting output, suitable for establishing a convention for a project.
 Things that don't affect the output (thread count, verbosity, etc) are command line arguments instead.

 The configuration file is json, but it will strip lines starting with `//` first if you want to add comments.